lnls-sol/nheengatu-devsup/README.md

 CRIO device support

 This is a device support compilation environment for CRIO.
-So far, it as scaler implemented.
-Other records such as BI, BO, AI, AO can also be integrated.
+It supports BI, BO, AI, AO, and digital and analog scalers.